 John was a Green Party candidate in the 2018 Camden council elections, and contributed to Green general elections campaign in 2015 and 2017, and the London Mayoral election campaign in 2016.
 He plays Tag Rugby and has a rescue dog called Mango.

 Executive Director (Interim)

 Louise joined us on a part-time basis in July 2018, she manages the business and fundraising side of the charity.
 Louise has worked in arts management for over 30 years.
 Previous roles have included CEO for the Actors Centre, Admin Director for Hoipolloi, and Development Director of Discover.

 Louise co-founded Kazzum, a company focused on young people and the arts and has sat on various Boards including the Selby Community Centre in Tottenham.
 She spends much of her spare time walking her beloved dog.

 Gemma joined Spare Tyre as General Manager in 2017 and is involved in tour booking, outreach work, projects and company administration.
 Before Spare Tyre, Gemma’s roles include producing and project management for BASCA award winning composer Jocelyn Pook, public engagement consultant and evaluator for Imagining Autism at the University of Kent, and as project development and administrative consultant at Tract & Touch, who create artworks based on the power of the human voice.
 Gemma is also a founder member of The Galloping Cuckoos performance ensemble.

-Heritage Project Manager
+Marketing & Project Manager

-Previously she worked for Shape Arts, a disability-led arts organisation, on their NDACA (National Disability Arts Collection & Archive) project.
+Previously she worked for disability-led arts organisation Shape on their NDACA (National Disability Arts Collection & Archive) project.
 Sarah enjoys finding creative solutions to provide access to the arts for everyone.